BotsDocs/mail/docs/commands/conversation.md

 Moves this thread to a category [previously configured](/commands/configuration.md#category-add-name-categoryid=) under that name.
 This can be used to create a system where tickets correspond to different support teams.
 <br/>
-The channels will sync to the category's permissions unless they have been manually modified.
+The channels will sync to the category's permissions.

 - **Usage example:**
 <br/>